 Yet despite the extensive financial transactions taking place across the UK by BoMaD, more than three quarters (77%) of 'lenders' took no financial advice.
 In addition, only 15% of transactions are supported by a formal written agreement (Legal and General ‘Bank of Mum and Dad’, 2018).
 This situation is not ideal given the significant monetary amounts involved.

 To help avoid mistakes or misunderstandings, discussing things thoroughly with the family members involved is very important.
 Getting a financial professional involved early is a good idea, as their guidance could save on money, time and disagreements.

 Help for when you have ‘the conversation’

 Discussing money with friends and family can be a difficult conversation to have.
-To help parents or grandparents navigate this new kind of family relationship more effectively, the Post Office and The Money Charity have put together a Bank of Mum and Dad Conversation Guide.
+To help parents or grandparents navigate this new kind of family relationship more effectively, the Post Office has put together a Bank of Mum and Dad Conversation Guide.

 The guide will take you through some of the things you need to think about and discuss before any money is handed over.
 It can help you to set out the terms under which you want to provide the money, avoiding problems later.
 You can download the guide here.

 Bank of Mum and Dad feeling the squeeze

 Even though the volume of BoMaD transactions is increasing, the amount being given has decreased recently.
 In 2017 the average contribution was £21,000.
 In 2018 so far, the amount has dropped to £18,000, indicating the first signs of strain on Bank of Mum and Dad.
 Figures show that 71% of ‘lenders’ used cash savings to fund BoMaD contributions, while 20% downsized their homes, and 16% used pension savings or lump sums.
 As a result, 1 in 5 (17%) of ‘lenders’ have said they have experienced a lower standard of living.